Typical implications of insufficient control of time data may include:

 For each rule you can set tolerance thresholds for warnings and showstoppers for applying such controls.
 Application of these rules can then be easily pictured in business intelligence visualization tools i.e., Power BI.
 Another advantage is that your rules are independent to the data sources and will be automatically deployed on any new systems you may use.
 Another notable feature of Accurity – the Browser Dictionary plugin (for Chrome / Edge)– allows you to easily align the BI tool reports with your data model in your business glossary.

 Some controls e.g., for time data completeness, are more complex.
 For such a deployment, Accurity Quality is ideal – with this tool you can directly access your data sources and run the data controls on a monitored basis using scheduled runs.
 You can also define aggregate controls that will ensure that you have a comprehensive overview of the overall quality of your time data.
+Try our data quality and data observability solution for free.

 Many companies often underestimate the impact of low quality in their time data, varying from errors in reporting their profit and loss statements (P&Ls), to their revenue generation.
 This article shows that by identifying quality rules in an appropriate data governance tool, like Accurity, will efficiently help to mitigate them.